pubnub/moderation-dashboard/how-to-design-modertable-app.md

    custom: { "name": "John Smith", "email": "jsmith@acme.com", "profileUrl": "https//profiles.acme.com/johnsmith"}
    ```

    Object metadata is not enabled by default.
 Before making calls to the PubNub Objects API, you must enabled Objects for your keyset via the Admin Portal as described in the [User Metadata documentation](https://www.pubnub.com/docs/connections/users-metadata).
-In order for your chat clients to be notified of changes the user's status, you must also enable "User Metadata Events" and "Channel Metadata Events" in the Admin Portal.
+In order for your chat clients to be notified of changes to the user's status, you must also enable "User Metadata Events" and "Channel Metadata Events" in the Admin Portal.

    ![alt text](public/readme/enable-objects.png)